 “Yoga goes beyond the purely physical.
 It’s a process of self-observation that leads to inner stillness and focus.
 Yoga gives me the chance to be present in each moment.”

 I first became interested in yoga through my mother’s daily practice.
 I studied Taekwondo, then in 2003 began attending classes at Yoga Synergy.
 Initially, yoga appealed to me as a way of improving my flexibility and strength.
 Through regular practice, I noticed an increase in my energy levels, improved concentration and deeper relaxation.
 Yoga goes beyond the purely physical.
 It’s a process of self-observation that leads to inner stillness and focus.
 My practice gives me the chance to step outside daily life into my own space – to be present in each moment.

 I became a yoga teacher when, on a whim, I attended a teacher training course in Byron Bay and was amazed at how exciting it felt to pass on what I’d learned.
 I wanted to pass on that which has been so integral in building resilience and finding peace in my own life.
 It seemed natural to continue down this path and I began my apprenticeship with Simon Borg-Olivier and Bianca Machliss in 2009.

-When it comes to practising yoga, it’s the process not the outcome that matters.
-It doesn’t matter how long you can hold a headstand or whether or not you can touch your toes.
-What’s important is that you approach your practice in a responsive manner, with a calm and open mind and a willingness to try (even if you don't quite nail it).
-Teaching yoga has helped me develop greater awareness of and compassion for others.
-I aim to inspire, challenge and encourage every student and create a yoga practice that they will really benefit from.
-But good teachers are students too and I’m constantly striving to refine my own knowledge, yoga practice and teaching techniques.
+At Yoga Synergy, I learned when it comes to practising yoga, it’s the journey not the outcome that matters.
+It doesn’t matter how long you can hold a headstand or whether you can touch your toes.
+It’s important to practice with an open mind and a willingness to try, even if you don’t quite nail it.
+I aim to challenge and inspire every student and assist them to create a healthy and sustainable yoga practice.
+Good teachers are students too, and I continue to refine my own knowledge, practice and teaching techniques.